-Browne, 222.-Jacq.
+Browne, 222 .- Jacq.
 Amer.
 121. t.
 80.

 HAB.
 In the vicinity of houses: probably from cultivation.
-FL.
-Throughout the year.

-A prickly shrnb, 12-15 feet in height: prickles solitary or in threes.
-Leaves pinnated; leaflets frequently decidnous or abortive: petiole very long, linear, winged.
+A prickly shrub, 12-15 feet in height: prickles solitary or in threes.
+Leaves pinnated; leaflets frequently deciduous or abortive: petiole very long, linear, winged.
 Racemes loose.
 Petals yellow; the upper one variegated with reddish spots.